← Recovery Hub · Blog

 Written by Dr. Jon MacKay, PharmD, BCACP — clinical pharmacist and founder of ConcussionCare+.
 This article is educational and is not medical advice; always work with your healthcare provider after a head injury.

 Search "concussion recovery supplement" and you'll find two extremes: brands promising miracle cures, and skeptics saying nothing works.
-The truth sits in between — and as a pharmacist who spent two years reviewing the research after my own concussion, I want to walk you through it honestly.
+The truth sits in between — and as a pharmacist who spent two years reviewing the research after my own concussion, I want to walk you through it honestly, including the parts that don't favor my own product.

 First, the honest frame